TimmyGuy/go-arrays/README.md

 ```

 ### Find
-Find the item based on a lambda function
+Find returns the first element in the array/slice that satisfies the given condition.
+It takes the original array/slice and a callable function that accepts an item from the array/slice and returns a boolean value indicating whether the condition is met.
+The function returns the first matching element, or nil if no element satisfies the condition.
 ```go
 func Find[Type any](array []Type, callable func(item Type) bool) interface{}